-Best Things To Do With Kids On Hot Days These School Holidays
+Best Things To Do With Kids On Hot Days These School Holidays 2019-2020

 Head To Your Local Watering Hole

 Water play parks are a gift from the Gods.
 Perfect for toddlers, nothing is more convenient on a hot day than taking your little one to a local park fitted with fountains, tipping buckets and water jets.
 Our favourites include Blaxland Riverside Park which has the largest outdoor water play facility in NSW, Granville Water Park and the James Ruse Reserve water park.

 Wicked Water Parks

-Every Family’s Favourite Summer Past Time
+Every Aussie Family’s Favourite Summer Past Time

-A day at the beach- there’s no better way to spend a hot day than splashing around in the shallows, grabbing an ice cream from the kiosk and building a sand castle or two.
-However, some beaches are more kid-friendly than others.
-We have made lists of our favourite beaches to take children in the Eastern Suburbs, South Sydney, Northern Beaches, & the North Shore.
-What do we recommend you visit?
-Harbour Beaches without a doubt!
-They are usually less crowded than ocean beaches, have calm, flat waters and often, protected swimming areas.
+There’s no better way to spend a hot day than splashing around in the shallows, grabbing an ice cream from the kiosk and building a sandcastle or two at your favourite beach.
+However, some beaches are more kid-friendly than others, so we've listed our favourite beaches to take children in the Eastern Suburbs, South Sydney, Northern Beaches and the North Shore.
+Sydney's Harbour Beaches win without a doubt.
+They are less crowded than ocean beaches, have calm, flat waters and often, protected swimming areas.
 They’re easy on the eyes too!

 Some More You Might Not Have Considered

 Indoor play centres are another great choice!
-For playtime like no other, you have to check out Nubo in Alexandria- it’s a little slice of heaven with no fluorescent colours, fried food or awful coffee in sight.
-We also love the miniature worlds where children rule at Wannabees Family Playtown, and the action and adventure of trampolines and foam pits at Ultimate Sydney.
+For playtime like no other, you have to check out Nubo in Alexandria- it’s a little slice of heaven with no fluorescent colours, fried food or awful coffee insight.
+We also love the miniature worlds where children rule at Wannabees Family Playtown and the action and adventure of trampolines and foam pits at Ultimate Sydney.

-If you’re fresh out of school holiday activity inspiration- you need the ellaslist Guide to Summer!
-Get your FREE digital copy now!
+If you’re fresh out of school holiday activity inspiration you need the ellaslist Guide to Summer!
+Get your FREE digital copy now.